-Do you remember the months approaching high school graduation when everyone is gushing about the schools they’ve gotten into and bashing the ivy league they didn’t?
+Do you remember the months approaching high school graduation when everyone was gushing about the schools they’d gotten into and bashing the ivy league they didn’t?

-All the same, I can remember envying those that got into big name schools, the anxiety about my own college enrollment, and I’m ashamed to admit a hint of pity for those who only got into community college.
+All the same, I can remember envying those that got into big name schools, experiencing anxiety about my own college enrollment, and I’m ashamed to admit, feeling a hint of pity for those who only got into community college.

 I don’t know if I felt more sure of myself because I had a vision of my future after graduation or because I thought community college was for people who didn’t meet the grade requirements of four-year schools, but I felt more sure of myself than I ever had at my previous school.

-My four-year degree prepared me for further study while my two-year degree prepared me to work.
+My four-year degree prepared me for further study, but my two-year degree prepared me to work.

-My professors required that I go out and find stories, conduct interviews, and write pitch letters along with attending regular English lectures, complete readings and write essays all in a year and a half.
-Best of all, I graduated with an awesome GPA and a letter inviting me to apply to Columbia, this at a fraction of the cost.
+My professors required that I go out and find stories, conduct interviews and write pitch letters along with attending regular English lectures, completing readings and writing essays all in a year and a half.
+Best of all, I graduated with an awesome GPA and a letter inviting me to apply to Columbia at a fraction of the cost.

-After graduation, I got my first internship with an award winning website and magazine publisher, which led to my first printed article; little victories that boosted my confidence, and in turn marketability, in a fraction of the time.
+After graduation, I got my first internship with an award winning website and magazine publisher, which led to my first printed article.
+These were little victories that boosted my confidence and my marketability in a fraction of the time.